 As a personal trainer, you may need many different types of insurance covering the various aspects of your business.

 Employer liability (required by law): This only applies if you employ other people in your personal training business.
 You must take this out to protect your employees against the types of injury for which you might be deemed responsible.
+This also covers unforeseen events such as assault by a client while working for your company.

 Professional indemnity insurance (required by law): This is a form of public liability insurance to protect against bad professional advice, such as incorrect exercise technique, or non-evidence-based nutrition advice.
 As part of your business, you may offer personal advice on diet and exercise, so this is essential.